orbitalquark/scintillua/docs/api.md

 * `name`: The name of the lexing language.
 * `alt_name`: The alternate name of the lexing language.
-This is useful for embedding the same child lexer with multiple sets of start and end tokens.
+This is useful for embedding the same child lexer with multiple sets of start and end tags.
 * `cache`: Flag indicating whether or not to load lexers from the cache.
 This should only be `true` when initially loading a lexer (e.g. not from within another lexer for embedding purposes).
 The default value is `false`.